react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 #### `jumpTo`

 Navigates to an existing screen in the drawer navigator.
-The method accepts following arguments:
+The method accepts the following arguments:

 - `name` - _string_ - Name of the route to jump to.
 - `params` - _object_ - Screen params to pass to the destination route.